SofiaChar/valohai-evidently-example/README.md

 # Valohai Evidently Example Project

 Welcome to the Valohai Evidently Example Project!

 This project demonstrates how to use the Evidently library with Valohai to monitor and report on data drift.

 Follow the instructions below to configure and run the project.

 ## Project Overview

-This project is based on the Evidently blog tutorial and the example notebook from Evidently.
-It includes two versions of the example:
+This project is based on the [Evidently blog tutorial](https://www.evidentlyai.com/blog/tutorial-1-model-analytics-in-production) and the [example notebook](https://github.com/evidentlyai/evidently/blob/main/examples/data_stories/bicycle_demand_monitoring.ipynb) from Evidently.

+_**All the code remains identical to the Evidently example except for the part where the reports are saved.
+The changes ensure that the reports are saved in a path that Valohai can pick up.**_

+This repository includes two versions of the example:

 - bicycle_demand_monitoring.py: A Python script for monitoring bicycle demand.
 This script monitors bicycle demand and generates an HTML report.
 The report is saved to a path that Valohai can pick up.

 Here are the changes made to save the report:

 ```python
 import os